Fuel Glossary205 terms

 Mindful Eating

-Mindful Eating means paying attention to hunger, appetite, and satisfaction signals..
+Mindful Eating means paying attention to hunger, appetite, pace, and satisfaction while the meal is actually happening.

 Sleep Hygiene